radical-lab/radical-lab.github.io/README.md

 east = spiritual\
 west = wealth\
 north = disease
+* neither east, nor west, changes across the equator c̄ respect to sūrya; why should north, or south? (reverse the polarity of the neuron flow) conservation of angular momentum, polar orientation, background radiation,.. #south_up
 * i started sleeping with my head to the west, and the government gave me stims, and a promotion; 3D compass for space travel
 * i voted for the first time (uncle huggie peer pressured me into it), and the government legalised gañjā
 	* I discovered I can get mail-order through Tor, and there are `/THC|CBD/` test kits you can get to make sure it's the good stuff.